-In this study, the E. coli genome is used to train various property scores, followed by accuracy tests on the testing data genomes.
+testing data genomes by further dividing the training data set to estimate prediction accuracy during the search.
 Predictors are easier to build for large data sets like the E. coli genome.
-We applied five biological properties for operon prediction: the intergenic distance, the metabolic pathway, the cluster of orthologous groups (COG), gene length ratio and operon length.
-These five properties for the E. coli genome were used to assess the possibility of an assumed operon, with assessment scores calculated by the log-likelihood method.
+We applied three biological properties for operon prediction: the intergenic distance, the metabolic pathway and the cluster of orthologous groups (COG).
+These three properties for the E. coli genome were used to assess the possibility of an assumed operon, with assessment scores calculated by the log-likelihood method.
 The properties and score assessment method are introduced below.